 Did you know that the average revenue increase attributed to always presenting the brand consistently is 33%?

-Brands should put efforts on maintaining brand consistency, why?
+Brands should put efforts into maintaining brand consistency, why?

 A big reason for maintaining brand consistency is that it can help to prevent consumer confusion.
 When a brand changes its look or feel too dramatically, it can be hard for consumers to keep track of what the brand represents, and this can lead to them being less likely to trust or buy from the brand in the future.